itsme-zeix/typface-vial-files/README.md

 # zeix-pcb-firmware

-This repository contains firmware and configuration files for custom keyboard PCBs designed by me.
-These projects are either not yet added to QMK/VIA, are not intended to be, or are meant for use with Vial.
+This repository contains firmware and configuration files for custom keyboard PCBs I've designed.

+Some of these projects may already exist in QMK or VIA.
+Others are either not yet added, not intended to be, or are designed specifically for use with Vial.

-Feel free to open a pull request if you'd like to contribute.
+Feel free to open a pull request if you'd like to contribute or suggest features.